Because HBase runs on Section 9.9, “HDFS” it is important to understand how it works and how it affects HBase.

 The original use-case for HDFS was batch processing.
 As such, there low-latency reads were historically not a priority.
 With the increased adoption of Apache HBase this is changing, and several improvements are already in development.
 See the Umbrella Jira Ticket for HDFS Improvements for HBase.

-Since Hadoop 1.0.0 (also 0.22.1, 0.23.1, CDH3u3 and HDP 1.0) via HDFS-2246, it is possible for the DFSClient to take a "short circuit" and read directly from disk instead of going through the DataNode when the data is local.
+Since Hadoop 1.0.0 (also 0.22.1, 0.23.1, CDH3u3 and HDP 1.0) via HDFS-2246, it is possible for the DFSClient to take a "short circuit" and read directly from the disk instead of going through the DataNode when the data is local.
 What this means for HBase is that the RegionServers can read directly off their machine's disks instead of having to open a socket to talk to the DataNode, the former being generally much faster.
 Also see HBase, mail # dev - read short circuit thread for more discussion around short circuit reads.

-If you are running on an old Hadoop, one that is without
+If you are running on an old Hadoop, one that is without HDFS-347 but that

+must set two configurations.
 First, the hdfs-site.xml needs to be amended.
-Set
+Set the

 only user that can use the shortcut.
 This has to be the user that

 started HBase.
-Then in hbase-site.xml,
+Then in hbase-site.xml, set

 dfs.client.read.shortcircuit to be